adamgligor/adamgligor.github.io/_posts/2020-01-02-book-mediations.md

 His believes were founded in stoicism, the most popular philosophy in ancient greece and the roman empire.
 Stoic philosophy prescribes four virtues which loosly speaking are: Wisdom, Courage, Justice, Temperance.

-The pylosophical views expressed in the book are sound even after milenia, down to earth and full of practical advice to make one feel better.
+The pylosophical views expressed in the book are sound even after milenia, down to earth and full of practical advice.
 Here are a few of his memorable quotes.

 > You have power over your mind - not outside events.
 Realize this, and you will find strength.